 - Assisting patients in selecting eyeglass lenses and sunglasses

 - Working with patients by helping select eyeglass frames

 - Checking eyeglass lens prescriptions for accuracy

 What are the educational requirements to become an Optician?

 Currently, the educational requirement of becoming an Optician varies from state to state.
 In some states, Opticians must be licensed by the State's Department of Professional Regulation or a similar entity.
 In other states there are no requirements to become an Optician and licensure is not needed.
 There are also 1 to 2 year degrees offered by many different colleges, junior colleges and universities culminating in an associate's degree for those pursuing a more formal educational path.

 Optician - What is the average salary for an Optician?

 The average optician's salary varies greatly depending upon the source viewed.
 As mentioned previously, some states require licensing in order to work as an Optician.
 Licenced opticians may be paid a higher salary than non-licensed opticians.
 The most accurate sources estimate an Optician's average pay between $37,000 and $47,000 per year.

 Since the beginning of 2020, COVID-19 has had a huge impact on jobs nationwide.
 Physicians and other healthcare related jobs are no exception.
 Overall, medical practices in the U.S. report a fifty-five percent decrease in revenue and a sixty percent decrease in average patient volume since the beginning of the COVID-19 crisis.
 Due to this drastic decrease in revenue, medical practices and hospitals have furloughed and laid off employees including 43,000 healthcare workers in March 2020 alone.
 Nine percent of independent medical practices state they have at least temporarily closed their practices.
-As social distancing guidelines remain in effect, remote patient engagement has soared and increased by an astounding two hundred twenty five percent.
+As social distancing guidelines remain in effect, remote patient engagement needs has soared and increased by an astounding two hundred twenty five percent.